Courses and Course Credit

 A student usually graduates under the degree provisions of the catalog in effect at the time of his or her first completed term of enrollment or any subsequent catalog.

-- No catalog more than ten years old may be used.
+No catalog more than six years old may be used.
+Course credits more than 10 years old cannot be applied towards completion of the degree.

-- The program of students whose enrollment is interrupted for more than two consecutive long semesters for reasons other than military service shall normally be governed by the catalog in effect at the time of the students’ reenrollment in the university.
-Students have the option of graduating under the provisions of this catalog or any subsequent catalog.
+Graduation requirements of a student whose enrollment in a graduate program is interrupted for more than two consecutive long semesters for reasons other than military service shall be governed by the catalog in effect at the time of the student’s re-enrollment in the university.

 Application for Graduation